miyazono/emiyazono.github.io/aboutme.md

 ---

-## My current & recent interests:
+# My current & recent interests:
 - reducing AI risk by making AI prove its outputs certain properties
   - this is what I spend most of my time on at [Atlas Computing](https://atlascomputing.org/)
 - "revolutionary coordination systems"
   - This was the focus of Network Goods, the venture studio I ran at Protocol Labs
   - We thought about the overlap of mechanism design, social choice theory, and metascience

-## Prior work
+# Prior work at Protocol Labs
 ### What was Network Goods:
-- I created and led a team ranging between 10 and 25 people (including contractors) with a budget of ~$7M/yr
+- I created and led a team ranging between 10 and 25 people (including contractors) with a budget of up to ~$7M/yr
 - We started and spun out
     - [hypercerts](https://hypercerts.org/)
     - [Funding the Commons](https://fundingthecommons.io/)(conference series)